 Even though rice vinegar can be stored for several years in the cupboard if the color isn’t discolored, the vinegar’s flavor starts to degrade after two years.
-It’s advisable to throw out vinegar that has become discolored.
+Therefore, it’s advisable to throw out vinegar that has become discolored.

-After two years of storage, malt vinegar’s quality begins to decrease and it may turn hazy.
+After two years of storage, malt vinegar’s quality decreases and may turn hazy.
 If this happens, don’t be alarmed because you can still use it.

 6 telltale signs that indicate a vinegar has gone bad